Cosmopolitan Club of Philadelphia

 The Cosmopolitan Club of Philadelphia is a private members' club in Philadelphia.
 It was founded in June 1928 by a group of women from Philadelphia and its surroundings.
 In January 1930, the members had purchased the lot at 1616 Latimer Street, and oversaw the construction of an Art Deco building.

+It operates under law for 501(c)(7) Social and Recreation Clubs.
+In 2025, it claimed $789,933 in total revenue and $1,620,271 in total assets.

 The members of the Cosmopolitan Club of Philadelphia are all women, and they represent a wide array of ages, races, cultures, interests, skills, professions and affiliations.
 They work and volunteer in the community.
 Thirty-eight of the club's past and present members have been named Distinguished Daughters of Pennsylvania.